Search-based Software Testing Driven by Automatically Generated and Manually Defined Fitness Functions: Evaluation

 For each requirement, Table~\ref{tab:assumptions} presents the assumptions considered in the ARCH competition that we use for generating the test cases.
 Specifically, for each requirement of our benchmark, the table reports the interpolation function ($int$), value range ($R$ and $R^\prime$), and the number of control points ($n$) considered for generating the test input signals.
 Comma-separated values are related to different input signals.
-For example, for AT1, $[0,100]$ and $[0,325]$ are respectively the value ranges considered for generating the \texttt{Throttle} and the \texttt{Brake} input signals.
-Notice that while the configuration of the ARCH competition includes the input ranges, it does not include the number of control points and the interpolation functions as different SBST frameworks can use different strategies to generate the input signals.
+For example, for AT1, $[0,100]$ and $[0,325]$ are the value ranges considered for generating the \texttt{Throttle} and the \texttt{Brake} input signals, respectively.
+Note that while the configuration of the ARCH competition includes the input ranges, it does not include the number of control points and the interpolation functions, as different SBST frameworks can use different strategies to generate the input signals.
 Thus, we select the setting used by \Aristeo in the last competition since the complete replication package is publicly available~\cite{ARIsTEOWeb}.
-For some of the requirements for which the tools are showing a similar behavior considering the value range $R$ of the ARCH~2021 competition (see the \textbf{Results} paragraph), we consider an additional value range $R^\prime$ that enables a wider comparison between the tools.
+For some of the requirements for which the tools were showing a similar behavior considering the value range $R$ of the ARCH~2021 competition (see the results of \emph{RQ3} and \emph{RQ4}), we consider an additional value range $R^\prime$ that enables a broader comparison between the tools.
+We remark that, since control points can assume real values, for our experiments, there are infinite possible combinations of parameter values for the search algorithm to be assessed.

-In total, Table~\ref{tab:assumptions} leads to \numrequirementassumption assumption-requirement combinations.
+Table~\ref{tab:assumptions} leads to \numrequirementassumption assumption-requirement combinations.
 Each combination consists of a requirement and an assumption generated by considering the interpolation function, the number of control points, and one of the value ranges specified for that requirement.
 For example, two combinations are present for requirement AT1, generated by considering value ranges ~$R$ and~$R^\prime$.
+For each assumption-requirement combination of our benchmark, the requirement can be violated.
 In our evaluation, we compare the behavior of the different tools by considering each assumption-requirement combination.
+We considered the number of iterations as metric for our comparison since the time-per-iteration of the tools we considered in our experiments reduces to the time required to simulate the model.
+The computation time required to generate the tests and compute value of the manual fitness functions is negligible compared to the simulation time.